Days of rain have flooded parts of South Florida prompting closures

 "It's right where the entrance to where my apartment is.
 The water was up to here (motioning to his hips).
 I'm not kidding you.
 And there are a couple of cars stranded by the entrance.
 I'm freaking out because yesterday I was like how do I get around here, this is crazy, I don't know how long this is going to going on for," he said.

-In Hollywood, more than a dozen cars stalled out in knee-deep flood water on N 14th Ave.
+In Hollywood, more than a dozen cars stalled out in knee-deep flood water on N 14th Avenue off Sheridan Street.
 A pump on the street was unable to keep up with the rain.

 A flood warning is in effect for much of Miami-Dade and Broward through 8 a.m.
 Thursday.
 A flood watch is in effect through Friday at 8 p.m.